BirnB4um/MC_Skin_Generator/src/old_app/README.md

 This is the older version of MSG.
 You can find the newest version [here](../).

 Generate new Minecraft Skins with an Autoencoder.
-Run app.py or standalone dist/MSG_old.exe to start the application.
+Run app.py or standalone MSG_old.exe to start the application.
+You can find the executable MSG_old.exe [here](https://github.com/BirnB4um/MC_Skin_Generator/releases/tag/v1.0).
 The model only produces classic skins without overlays.

 - The 128 sliders represent the latent space of the AE